kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 msf6 exploit(multi/handler) >
 ```

-To check the current configuration of the payload handler, we can use the command to list down the various options for the payload:
+To check the current configuration of the exploit handler, we can use the command to list down the various options for this module:

 ```bash
 msf6 exploit(multi/handler) > show options